How do I set up my Hikvision IP CCTV System - NVR IPCAMERA SECURITY

 Transfer Protocol – Set this to “Auto”.

-Username – The username you set up when activating the device, usually “admin”.
+Username – The username you set up when activating the device, usually “”.

 Password – The camera’s password, which you will have set when it was first activated.